kikeelectronico/Homeware-LAN/docs/docs/commands.md

 Each trait has attributes, status and commands.
 The attributes can be seen in the Homeware's definition object.
 The status can be seen in the Homeware's status object and is composed by params.

-The `on` param in the lamp status indicates in the lamp is turned on.
+The `on` param in the lamp status indicates the lamp is turned on.

 When a param must be changed, Google sends to Homeware a request.
 This request contains the params that must be updated organized in _commands_.
 In example: